Dreamworker has a lifetime of successful business, relationship, career and financial experiences she enjoys sharing with her readers.

-- However, the honeymoon ends as soon as they realize they will have to pay their share of buying somebody else's new roof, even though they may not be getting one themselves.
+They come into their condos happy about no longer having to mow lawns, paint their buildings, clean their pools or worry about their general safety.
+However, the honeymoon ends as soon as they realize they will have to pay their share of buying somebody else's new roof, even though they may not be getting one themselves.

 - the arbitrator must be a lawyer who charges the community a hefty hourly sum for conducting the meeting and

 - finding residents who are willing to impose fines on their neighbors is almost impossible.

 Thus, although consequences are written into the law, they are virtually useless.
 The end result is that irritated residents either put up with violators or move.
 Owners are often stuck in costly and upsetting situations from which they cannot afford to extricate themselves!

 What most people do not realize is that Florida condominiums are not-for-profit corporations.

 Most corporations are run by educated, trained business people who have staff on call to handle their paperwork.

 Condos, on the other hand, are expected to be run by volunteers.
 These people are often over the age of 55 (sometimes way over), may be highly medicated or otherwise mentally impaired, and may not understand enough English to be able to deal with the legalese in the state laws and condo documents.